The cognitive cost of being just slightly thirsty

 Research isolates three cognitive domains that fail first under dehydration [1][2]:

-• Working memory: Your ability to hold and manipulate information temporarily drops.
-This affects reading comprehension, mental math, and debugging code.
-Dehydrated participants showed measurable impairment in immediate memory span [2].
+- Working memory: The ability to hold and actively manipulate information in the short term — used in reading comprehension, mental math, and debugging code.
+At 2% body mass water loss, performance on immediate memory span tasks drops measurably [2].

 The cognitive hydration protocol: optimizing hydration and cognitive performance at work

-The Cognitive Hydration Protocol is a three-part system designed to keep you above the 2% dehydration threshold during your high-cognitive-demand hours.
+The Cognitive Hydration Protocol is a framework we developed for knowledge workers, a three-part system designed to keep you above the 2% dehydration threshold during your high-cognitive-demand hours.
 Unlike generic “drink eight glasses a day” advice, this protocol matches hydration timing to your work rhythm.

 Part 1: personalized daily baseline